Reading Point Clouds

 Point clouds can be read from an Oracle Database using the Oracle Spatial Point Cloud reader.
 Reading from this format allows you to specify a Search Envelope in the reader parameters to optimize reading a specific area.
 To use the Oracle Spatial Point Cloud format, you must have an Oracle client library installed.
 For more information on working with Oracle in FME, please see the Tutorial: Getting Started with Oracle article series.

-Now in the Dimension/Component section, x, y, and z values should already be filled in; these are the minimum requirements for reading a point cloud.
-Optionally, you can add in other components such as intensity, return or angle, etc. For a full list of point cloud components, please see the point cloud documentation.
+In the Dimension/Component Map section, x, y, and z values should already be filled in; these are the minimum requirements for reading a point cloud.
+Optionally, you can add in other components such as intensity, return, angle, etc. For a full list of point cloud components, please see the point cloud documentation.
 In this example, we’ve added intensity and return.

 5. View or Continue Workspace